nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 :orange_book: If you want to filter your contacts by tags, names, or any other details, you can use the _Find_ command.

-The above screenshot shows how the _Find_ command can be used to search for all contacts who are tagged as "friends".
+:camera: The above screenshot shows how the _Find_ command can be used to search for all contacts who are tagged as "friends".

 :page_with_curl: Format: `find [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [t/TAG]...`